cristina1997/Distributed_System_Project/README.md

     Click Finish

 Open your terminal/cmd in the project folder <br>
-Copy the src code from the cloned repository and paste it into the RMI project that you created
+Copy the src folder from the cloned repository and paste it into the RMI project that you created

 #### HTTPServlet library not found ERROR
     > Go to > Properties -> Project Facets -> Runtimes and make sure that Apache Tomcat v7.0 is checked <br>